al-dot-exe/neovim-dots/README.md

 Store the above in a script somewhere on your computer (maybe in a folder called scripts?) called nightly-update.sh

-If you want to change color schemes on multiple devices. store a .txt file in this directory and change the code for colorscheme.lua accordingly

 For more details about how to setup neovim in a similar way I recommend watching Chris@Machine's neovim from scratch series found at the link below: